5 ways contract obligation management changes the game

 4. Build unbreakable business bonds

-When a company expects its supplier to deliver goods every Monday, but only receives shipments every ten days or so, it’s inevitable that friction will threaten the long-term relationship.
+When a company expects its supplier to deliver goods every Monday but only receives shipments every 10 days or so, it’s inevitable that friction will threaten the long-term relationship.
 When both sides are carefully managing their obligations, however, the problem can be identified and addressed before it becomes a crisis.
-A supplier that has its arms around its obligations will either ensure that they meet the contractual Monday delivery, or, if they cannot, will proactively reach out to their partner to negotiate a change in terms that best serves both entities’ needs.
-By staying on top of the agreement, partners can develop mutually-beneficial, open, and collaborative relationships that thrive over the long term.
+By staying on top of the agreement, partners can develop mutually beneficial, open, and collaborative relationships that thrive over the long term

 5. Drive meaningful efficiencies

-With a data-first, automated approach to obligation management, companies can relieve their administrative teams of low-value manual work and shift from a reactive to a proactive approach to deriving full value from each and every contract they sign.
-Processes that surface key events during the lifetime of the contract automatically ensure maximum value from each agreement, at the lowest cost in human resources.
+With a data-first, automated approach to obligation management, companies can relieve their administrative teams of low-value manual work.
+They can shift to a proactive approach, deriving full value from each and every contract they sign.
+Processes that surface key events during the lifetime of the contract automatically ensure maximum value from each agreement while minimizing human resource costs.

 How to optimize your obligation management

-The foundational element to obligation management is a data-first contract lifecycle management (CLM) solution.
-That means a CLM tool that prioritizes data (the specific details of an agreement) over documents (the agreement in its entirety), so that the contracting team can easily and seamlessly build processes that surface eventualities that call for intervention, whether it’s to claim a discount, negotiate a renewal, or acknowledge and fix a failed promise.
+The foundational element to obligation management is a data-first Contract Lifecycle Management (CLM) solution.
+That means a CLM platform that prioritizes data (the specific details of an agreement) over documents (the agreement in its entirety) so the contracting team can easily and seamlessly build processes that surface eventualities that call for intervention, whether it’s to claim a discount, negotiate a renewal, or acknowledge and fix a failed promise.